Constitution Hill, Johannesburg: Women's Gaol

 The Constitution Hills Women's Gaol was built in 1909, as a Victorian-style building, with separate sections for whites and other races.
-Treatment meted out on prisoners here were largely with regards to their racial background.
+Treatment meted out on prisoners here were largely with regard to their racial background.
 The white prisoners were given better treatment as compared to other races who were crowded in their cells with bad and inadequate sanitary conditions.

 Some of the notable prisoners who were once imprisoned here include Winnie Mandela and Albertina Sisulu who were both political activists and were arrested on account of their activities with the African National Congress.
 In 1932, Daisy de Melker, who poisoned her two husbands and her son, was imprisoned here.
 She was later convicted for murder and executed by hanging.

 In 1983, women's imprisonment and its related activities were discontinued at the building.
 The edifice was later converted to a women's centre.

 The isolation cells at the Women's Gaol.

 A pass book or Dompass, exhibited as an artefact of Apartheid at the Women's Gaol.

 A sculptural representation of brushes and cloths that exhibit the conditions at the Women's Gaol.

 The Sanitary Pad used by women in prison.

 The upper walkway of the Women's Gaol.
 Now an exhibition area.

 Museum

-The museum section includes the Mandela Cell, where Nelson Mandela was housed when he was held here in prison in the 1956 Treason Trial.
+The museum section records the histories of prisoners who were held there, and includes the Mandela Cell, where Nelson Mandela was housed when he was held in prison during the 1956 Treason Trial.